banner background

 Read More: AI Chatbot Pricing in 2026: Costs, Models, and Budget Examples

-Step 3 – Design the Knowledge System (RAG)
+Step 3 – Build the Knowledge System (RAG)

 Most custom chatbots need to answer questions using company-specific information—product documentation, policy guides, troubleshooting procedures, or customer data.
 This capability requires a RAG chatbot architecture that retrieves relevant context before generating responses.